openmovementproject/openmovement/Docs/ax3/ax3-faq.md

 <!-- | Samples per 512 byte storage block | Packed (10-bit mode): 120; Unpacked (full resolution): 80. | Accelerometer-only: 80; Accelerometer+Gyroscope: 40. | -->

+## Synchronizing data between devices, or with other devices

+The AX devices have an internal real-time clock to keep track of time.
+When the device is configured, the internal clock is set to the system time of the configuring computer.
+This time is set to the nearest second, and the operation itself may be subject to some jitter (e.g. from the operating system performing other actions).
+Afterwards, as with any clock, it will be subject to clock drift, potentially of the order of around ±2 seconds per day.

+There is no external communication while the AX devices are recording, so they cannot directly have their clocks set or read during normal use.
+However, depending on your application, you may have some options, including:

+* For a single sensor over, say, a week or so, this clock drift rate may be acceptable to directly combine with some external sensors, such as GPS or a mobile phone (assuming the configuring computer had a similar time when configuring).

+* If you are placing multiple accelerometers on a single moving body over a long period of time (e.g. a person), then there is some software that synchronizes the signal from devices that are likely to see a similar movement: [timesync](https://github.com/digitalinteraction/timesync/).

+* Where the setup/access allows (e.g. a lab-based recording, or one with frequent points of contact), you can introduce a "marker" -- a specific movement signal at one or more points (e.g. vigorous shaking before and after a session) that has its time externally recorded.
+For a lab-based session, it might be appropriate to video record the session in a way that captures the shaking times directly.
+It might be useful to introduce an external clock on a screen, e.g. this page: [Time Sync Clock](https://config.openmovement.dev/timesync/) -- on some supported phones/browsers (e.g. Chrome browser on Android), you can hold the phone against the device and tap-and-hold the screen to introduce an optical and vibration marker/pattern for the time.